 The lake is stunning and is usually quite calm and perfect for lots of watersports.
 Lake Taupo itself was created by a giant volcanic eruption some 27,000 years ago that covered the North Island in volcanic ash and made the crater where the lake now sits.
 You might even see tiny balls of pumice – a lightweight volcanic rock – floating along the surface of the water today.

-When you’re looking for things to do around here, New Zealand’s top attraction, the stunning Huka Falls is close by or you grab a kayak to head out on the lake and find the incredible Maori rock carvings, try out the highest skydive in the country, or take a walk along one of the many trails.
+When you’re looking for things to do around here, New Zealand’s top attraction, the stunning Huka Falls is close by or you grab a kayak to head out on the lake and find the incredible Maori rock carvings, try out the highest skydive in New Zealand, or take a walk along one of the many trails.
 The truth is there are tons of fun things to do in Taupo!

 Whether you’re planning a romantic getaway in New Zealand or looking for a great family vacation spot, check out all the fun activities in Taupo to start dreaming up your own trip.
 After spending time in this lakeside town, these are my favorite things to do in Taupo!